MOUKA-513/NullShare/README.md

 # NullShare 📡➡️📱

 - Share files from your computer to phone instantly via QR code.
-- No internet, no cloud, just local WiFi.
+- No cloud, just local WiFi.

 <div align="center">